HeadCraft: Modeling High-Detail Shape Variations for Animated 3DMMs: Related Work

-\mypara{Mesh-based Models.} Pioneering work in the field \cite{3dmm} proposed 3D morphable models (3DMMs) for identity, expression, and appearance representation of human faces.
-Their model is built around a 3D template mesh and linear parametric blendshapes derived from PCAs over scan data.
-With new datasets and registration procedures, their work has been extended from faces to heads \cite{flame, ict, otherhead}, hands \cite{mano}, full-bodies \cite{smpl}, or combinations of these \cite{smpl-x, ghum}.
+\mypara{Mesh-based Models.} Pioneering work in the field \cite{3dmm} proposed 3D morphable models (3DMMs) for the human faces' identity, expression, and appearance representation.
+Their model is built around a 3D template mesh and linear parametric blendshapes derived from PCAs over 3D scan data.
+With new datasets and registration procedures, their work has been extended from faces to heads \cite{flame, ict, otherhead}, hands \cite{mano}, full bodies \cite{smpl}, or combinations of these \cite{smpl-x, ghum}.
 The template mesh has a fixed topology which provides consistent UV unwrapping and enables fitting to know surface correspondences, e.g. semantic regions and landmarks.
-Yet, it limits the representative power w.r.t. the overall shape and the level of detail beyond what is provided by the template.
+Yet, it limits the representative power w.r.t. the overall shape and level of detail beyond what the template provides.
 Downstream approaches compensate this by optimizing displacements \cite{rome, nha, detailedhumanavatars, dynamicsurface, peoplefromclothing, facescape, ict} or additional implicit geometry \cite{delta, authenticavatars} on top of the mesh.
-Displacements are applied either per-vertex individually \cite{rome, nha, detailedhumanavatars, peoplefromclothing} or as a displacement map over the whole surface using the consistent UV unwrapping of the template \cite{facescape, ict}.
-Our method follows this idea by learning a generative model over displacements maps while exploiting the animation model and surface correspondences of the underlying 3DMM.
-We demonstrate that learning displacements maps on top of a highly-subdivided template allows to model fine details and, compared to previous works, to introduce significant shape variations.
+Displacements are applied either per-vertex individually \cite{rome, nha, detailedhumanavatars, peoplefromclothing} or as a displacement map over the whole surface using the consistent UV unwrapping of the template \cite{facescape, ict, deca}.
+Some approaches infer the displacement maps from images or texture reprojections for specific individuals \cite{facescape, deca}.
+By making use of high-quality scans, the authors of \cite{ict} demonstrate that GANs \cite{gan, stylegan, stylegan2} for image generation can be leveraged to learn a generative model over displacement maps in the face region.
+Our method takes this idea further by learning a generative model for displacements over the whole head.
+It showcases that even the surface geometry of large and complicated hairstyles can be represented with high fidelity.
+The resulting outputs of our full-head generative model provide quality approaching the scan level while exploiting the UV surface correspondences of the underlying 3DMM and enabling further animation through the rigging of the template.